-He also touched on the company’s recently developed Artificial Intelligence chip, emphasising the importance of getting more computing power at greater levels of efficiency, and the need for specialised chips for specific business cases.
+He also touched on the company’s recently developed Artificial Intelligence chip, emphasizing the importance of getting more computing power at greater levels of efficiency, and the need for specialized chips for specific business cases.

 The company’s cloud business has been growing at a rapid pace, witnessing revenue rise to 5.67 billion yuan (about $820 million) in the quarter ended September 30, a 90% year-on-year increase.

 Alibaba has been expanding the cloud business into new territories outside China over the past two-and-a-half years.
 It has opened new data centers across the world, particularly in Asia and Europe.
 It recently opened a new data center in the U.K., a country where rival Amazon already has a strong presence.

 “Alibaba is investing at a tremendous rate to build up its cloud services.
 It has become one of the world’s hyper-scale cloud players, catching up with Amazon, Microsoft, and Google,” said Martin Garner, senior vice president at CCS Insight, a U.K.-based analyst firm.

 “It is building out its geographic footprint around the world, recently opening a data (center) in the UK,” he said.
 “It is also innovating its cloud services portfolio at phenomenal speed, with a strong push recently into the Internet of Things.”